-“A perfect example,” he said, “is that a great buy online, pickup in-store (BOPIS) or curbside pickup experience is as much about the processes and innovation from our store associates as it is about any technology that supports the capability.”
+“A perfect example,” he said, “is that a great buy-online-pickup-in-store (BOPIS) or curbside pickup experience is as much about the processes and innovation from our store associates as it is about any technology.”

-He explained that Gap Inc.’s strategy, store, management, and technology teams all worked together across its brands to scale and improve its capabilities.
+He explained that Gap Inc.’s strategy, store, management, and technology teams all worked together across its brands to scale and improve.
 This was especially important throughout 2020 and the COVID-19 crisis.
-In November, Old Navy and Athleta rolled out in-store service hubs, Old Navy’s Convenience Spot, and Athleta’s At Your Service, providing on-the-go customers a way to bypass the checkout line for faster service.
+One example: In November, Old Navy and Athleta rolled out in-store service hubs (Old Navy’s Convenience Spot and Athleta’s At Your Service) giving customers a way to bypass the checkout line for faster service.

-Gap went one step further with a “doorbell” feature that allows customers arriving for curbside pickup to alert store associates without having to call the store.
-It’s all part of its focus on convenience, speed, and safety for shoppers.
+Gap went one step further with a “doorbell” feature that allows curbside pickup customers to alert store associates without calling the store.
+All to provide convenience, speed, and safety for shoppers.

 “We leveraged our deep supply chain relationships and agile operations to quickly come up with a solution that provides companies in both the private and public sectors with high-quality reusable, non-medical grade cloth face masks,” said Strain.

-Gap Inc. is also seeing more opportunities to reposition the knowledge and insights that its teams bring to bear, enabling them to elevate the customer experience.
-Its pilot tests with its Athleta and INTERMIX brands are great examples of digital transformation that are people-led.
-“Experimenting with one-on-one virtual styling sessions gives our associates the power to deliver next-level personalization, services, and convenience to shoppers,” said Strain.
+Gap Inc.’s people are constantly discovering opportunities to re-elevate the customer experience.
+Pilot tests with its Athleta brand is a great example of people-led digital transformation.
+“Experimenting with one-on-one virtual styling sessions gives our associates the power to deliver next-level retail personalization, services, and convenience to shoppers,” said Strain.

 “While the technology enables virtual clienteling, removing some constraints, the technology provides an opportunity for our store associates to demonstrate their product, brand, and customer knowledge in a new way,” Strain said.

-Gap uses data to turn customers into brand loyalists
+Gap Inc. uses data and retail personalization to turn customers into brand loyalists

-In September 2020, Gap Inc. leaped forward with a refreshed membership program that allows shoppers to earn and redeem rewards across its family of brands, with Navyist Rewards, Gap Good Rewards, Banana Republic Rewards, and Athleta Rewards.
+In September 2020, Gap Inc. refreshed its membership programs that allow shoppers to earn and redeem rewards across its family of brands, with Navyist Rewards, Gap Good Rewards, Banana Republic Rewards, and Athleta Rewards.

-“Although each brand expression has a different look and feel, customers can earn and redeem rewards across our family of brands.
+“Although each brand expression has a different look and feel, customers can earn and redeem rewards.
 Think of it as one membership for all four brands,” said Strain.
 “The reason this is so important is that the more we can know our customers, the better we can support, engage, and reward them.”

 They’re already off to a great start, enrolling more than 3.5 million new loyalty members (and counting) in the first two months.
 As it adds more customers to its program, the company uses that data to transition customers from a one-and-done transaction to a long-term cross-brand and multichannel customer.
 To get there, it’s undergoing a customer segmentation exercise that has yielded a dozen potential target segments across the entire U.S. apparel spectrum.

-It then got more granular, applying data science to its existing customer file for the last two years, looking at demographics, psychographics, and geographic insights to better target and serve customers, and selected two or three target segments for each brand.
+It gets more granular, applying data science to its existing customer file for the last two years to look at demographics, psychographics, and geographic insight to better target and serve customers, and select two or three target segments for each brand.